 Our specialist legal team advise on a wide range of commercial matters for our clients.

-We provide expert support to protect our clients’ interests, including advising on all contractual requirements across the full spectrum of sectors and specialisms – from strategy and negotiating tactics to drafting, contract formation and dispute resolution.
+Our commercial contracts lawyers based in London provide expert support to protect our clients’ interests, including advising on all contractual requirements across the full spectrum of sectors and specialisms – from strategy and negotiating tactics to drafting, contract formation and dispute resolution.

 - Advising a technology platform company providing an online secondary market (the first of its kind) for waste disposal across the UK, on its incorporation and start-up processes.